 2.1 Statistical analysis

 Using logistic regression and chi-square tests, the data on conception rate and pregnancy status were examined.
 The chi-square test assessed the significant association between conception rate and both THI and seasonal groups.
 Logistic regression, a widely used statistical modeling technique, related the probability of a dichotomous outcome (pregnant: Yes/No) to a set of explanatory variables.
 Additionally, a general linear model was used to evaluate the effects of climatic variability—specifically, period of calving (3 levels), season of calving (4 levels), and THI (4 levels)—on service period and calving interval.
 Statistical significance was determined at p < 0.05.
+Statistical software??

 3. results and discussion